Dubai’s Code of Conduct:

 Basic rules of courtesy impose on people to respect public places’ calm and quietness by avoiding loud conversations or answering their phones where it might disturb others, e.g. in movie theaters, conference rooms, quiet shops and restaurants, hospitals, etc.

-Spreading false news, statements or rumors and malicious propaganda that disturb public security and harm public interest are serious crimes punishable by law.
+Spreading the false news, statements or rumors and malicious propaganda that disturb public security and harm public interest are serious crimes punishable by law.

 Photos of people — and especially photos of women and families — in public places shall not be taken without their permission.
 Taking photos of people is a sensitive issue in Dubai’s local culture.
 4.6.
 Begging and street vendors: Begging is forbidden in all parts of Dubai.
 Selling any kind of goods or services without a license from the competent authorities is illegal.

-In the global context of climate change, it is everybody’s duty to try their best to protect environment,- reducing waste and saving resources.
+In the global context of climate change, it is everybody’s duty to try their best to protect the environment,- reducing waste and saving resources.

 5.1.
 Resource consumption:

 Considering the desert surrounding cities in the UAE and the lack of natural fresh water sources it is crucial to conserve water and avoid abusing this precious resource.
 It is also crucial to save energy by avoiding keeping air conditioning or other electrical appliances on when not in use.